-- When specified on a map, all source DITA documents referenced by the map are treated as one DITA document. - When specified on a branch of a map, all source DITA documents referenced within that branch are treated as one DITA document.
+- When <a href="combine" is specified on the root element of a map, all source DITA documents that are referenced by the map are treated as one DITA document. - When <a href="combine" is specified on a branch of a map, all source DITA documents that are referenced within that branch are treated as one DITA document.

-Note: This is true regardless of whether the element that specifies @chunk refers to a topic or specifies a heading.
-In cases such as <topicgroup> where a grouping element specifies chunk="combine", the equivalent DITA document would be a single DITA document with a <dita> root element grouping peer topics.
+Note This is true regardless of whether the element that specifies @chunk refers to a topic or specifies a heading.
+In cases such as <topicgroup> where a grouping element specifies chunk="combine", the equivalent DITA document would be a single DITA document with a root element that groups peer topics.

-- When specified on a reference to a map, all source DITA documents within the scope of the referenced map are treated as one DITA document. - Once chunk="combine" is specified on a map, branch, or map reference, all source DITA documents grouped by that reference are treated as a single resource.
-Any additional @chunk attributes on elements within the hierarchy are ignored.
+- When <a href="combine" is specified on a reference to a map, all source DITA documents that are within the scope of the referenced map are treated as one DITA document. - When chunk="combine" is specified on a map, map branch, or map reference, all source DITA documents that are grouped by the reference are treated as a single resource.
+Any additional @chunk attributes on elements within the grouping are ignored.